IGRohan/IGBot/docs/faq.md

 ### Why don't the welcome messages get sent?

-You can configure welcome messages with `*welcome` and goodbye messages with `*goodbye`.
+You can configure welcome messages with `*setwelcome` and goodbye messages with `*setgoodbye`.
 If the welcome and/or goodbye messages don't get sent, type `*conf` to see your server configuration.
-Check that Atlanta has the permissions to send messages (and images if you have them enabled).
-If all this is done and the message still doesn't get sent, contact support!
+Check that IGBot has the permissions to send messages (and images if you have them enabled) in the channel that you have set as welcome channel.
+If all this is done and the message still doesn't get sent, [contact support](./contact/index)!

 ### How does auto-moderation work?